Discover more from Twisting the Myths

 Today is a special post because I am collaborating with

 to bring you a spooky October story paired with a drawing.
 Enjoy both.
 And a big thanks to Macey for working with me.
-I had a moment of panic when you sent the story, but I like what I drew.The Unexpected Caller
+I had a moment of panic when she sent the story, but I like what I drew.Are you a first time visitor to Twisting the Myths?
+Subscribe to get more quick fiction like the story below, discover mysteries and monsters, or crafting inspiration.

 by Macey Phillips